 TL;DR is typically used as a reply on internet forums when people make obnoxiously long and detailed posts.
 It is also frequently used in large, dysfunctional and politicized organizations.
 If you give extremely detailed instructions, there is lower chance that you will be blamed if something goes wrong.

-In sum, you have wasted a lot of time trying to make instructions and only made the instructions more confusing.
+In sum, you have wasted a lot of time trying to make instructions and only made the instructions more confusing if you are too verbose.
+Keep it simple, but include the details.

 At Konsus we have trained our project managers to understand these rules and know the right questions to ask if you miss any of these points.

-This being said, next time you work with a freelancer on any labor platform utilize these rules and you’ll be amazed at the results!
+Next time you work with a freelancer on any labor platform, use these rules and you’ll be amazed at the results!

 Click here to get started with Konsus on any business task.
 We’re available 24/7 via Slack, chat and email.